 Trim Tab Pump Location

 The trim tab pump is located in the rigging area behind the port wall of the aft berth.
+To access the pump remove the wall.
 The hydraulic fluid level should be checked on a seasonal basis.